-Select units within the proposal will feature Caivan's OpenPlanTM Design, which reduces the appearance of a garage and car-dominated streetscape, maximize windows and natural light on front and rear facades, and include finished basements as further detailed in the UDB.
+Select units within the proposal will feature Caivan's OpenPlanTM Design, which reduces the appearance of a garage and car-dominated streetscape, maximize windows and natural light on front and rear facades, and include finished basements.

-5.2 Streets
+5.3 Streets

 Collector streets are designed at a Right-of-Way ("ROW") width of 24.0 m and local roads will be designed with a ROW of 18.0 m as shown on Figure 10.
 The proposed local roads will connect to the existing road network to the north.
 All housing typologies will front or flank onto the ROW adding dynamic interest along the streetscape.